How Scammers Exploit Humanitarian Crises: Protecting Your Information

 Some online scammers are easy to spot.
 Their websites aren’t secure and look sloppy, their content is full of grammar and spelling errors.
 However, others are far more sophisticated and fool many people.

 So how can you protect yourself from online humanitarian fraud?
-There are several easy ways to remain alert and guard yourself against bogus contractors, loan offers, and charitable scams.
+There are several easy ways to prevent online fraud in any way, shape, or form, and remain alert and guard yourself against virtual kidnapping scams, bogus contractors, loan offers, and charitable scams.
 Steps you can take include:

 How What is My IP Address can help